lauralwd/azolla_phd_thesis/source/17_chapter_7_one-two-tree.md

 The _Azolla_ lab has particular interest in such a tool.
 We are not only involved in the genomics of a novel crop but more specifically of the very first genome of a fern ever sequenced.
 Until recently, no gene its function in Azolla was ever verified and we have no close relative to compare _Azolla_ sequences with.
-Hence, homology and comparative genomics are invaluable in assigning meaning to the genome sequences we acquired in @Li2018 and @Gungor_cornicinine.
+Hence, homology and comparative genomics are invaluable in assigning meaning to the genome sequences we acquired in @Li2018 and @gungor2024.
 While often, gene function is attributed on mere homology, there are cases where several homologs are present in a genome.
 We used gene trees to attribute these homologs to any one orthologous group.
-One examples was included in this thesis before in chapter \ref{it_takes_two} in +@fig:fig6_8.
+One examples was included in this thesis before in chapter \ref{it_takes_two} in @fig:fig6_8.
-A second example can be found in the supplemental material of the same publication and in figure +@fig:fig7_MIKC^C^_phylogeny.
+A second example can be found in the supplemental material of the same publication and in figure @fig:fig7_MIKCc_phylogeny.

 There are several ways to infer trees from sequences, here I categorise them in three groups.
 These methods and other key concepts in modern day phylogenetics are excellently reviewed in @Kapli2020.